Rozapz/PyBer_Analysis/README.md

 This is an analysis of a  ride-sharing app to explore rideshare data and to help improve access to rideshare services and find better pricing.
 We will use visualization and Matplotlib library to better understand the data and convey the information.
 ## Overview of the analysis:
 The data provides information for rides in each city.
 The ride information includes fare and date.
 Other information that is provided are type of the city and number of drivers that work in that city.
 The first analysis to perform is to find the number of rides in each type of city.
 The type of city can be Rural, Suburban, or Urban.
-There were 1,625 rides in urban cities, 625 rides in suburban cities, and 125 rides in rural cities.
+There were 1,625 rides in urban cities, 625 in suburban cities, and 125 in rural cities.
 Putting these data in a pie chart will result in:

 ![Pie chart for the number of rides for each City type](analysis/Fig6.png)